Mouadzz/cursor-checkout-form-generator/README.md

 5. Complete checkout with all fields filled for the 14-day trial
 6. If credit card is not valid or not accepted, just click "Generate Card" again and try with a new card

+## Important

+**After using cursor-free-vip, avoid updating Cursor to newer versions.** Stay on the same version to maintain compatibility and prevent potential issues with the VIP functionality.